REGULATION ON ERASMUS+ and OTHER INTERNATIONAL EXCHANGE PROGRAMS

 (3) IUE courses that are equivalent to the courses to be taken as part of international exchange programs are listed in the “Course Equivalency Table”.
 The form is signed by head of department/program, department/program coordinator, and if applicable, by second foreign language coordinator and double major/minor program coordinator, and then taken to OIA with other required documents before the mobility begins.

-(4) Students participating in Erasmus+ and other international exchange programs are required to take at least 30 ECTS credits per semester.
+(4) (Change SD 27.05.2019 364-B/2) Students participating in Erasmus+ and other international exchange programs are required to take at least 30 ECTS credits per semester.
 Based on the academic program of the partner university abroad, total number of ECTS credits per semester can be 33 the most, and 27 the least.
+The difference, between total number of credits taken at partner university abroad and total number of credits taken at IUE, can be no more than 10% the most.

 (7) Before completing the respective semester at the partner university, the student needs to inform the department/program coordinator about all changes made to the course schedule and get approval, then fill out course change forms, and get them signed.
 In the event of failing to get approval for course changes, recognition of new courses is not guaranteed after returning from abroad.

-(8) During academic recognition process, documents to be taken as basis are Learning Agreement, if any, course equivalency table, and transcript from the university abroad.
+(8) (Change SD 27.05.2019 364-B/2) During academic recognition process, documents to be taken as basis are Learning Agreement, if any, course equivalency table, and transcript from the university abroad.
 Respective academic units may demand additional documents if necessary.

 (9) After the mobility period is over, the student needs to submit the documents required for academic recognition to OIA and follow up the process.
 OIA then sends the documents to the Student Affairs Directorate for grade conversion.
 Finally, with the decision of Faculty/School/Vocational School/Graduate School Administrative Board, academic recognition process is completed.